by Dr. Richard J. Walicki | Apr 10, 2024 | Cosmetic Dentistry, Dentistry

 And sure, a denture costs more than your average article of clothing — but can you imagine having only one set of pants?!
 How do you even go out to buy another if you lose it?
 I suspect that even people who wear hair-pieces have back-ups.
 They may not want to go out in public without hair, but at least they can still eat.

 If you or a loved one only have one denture, seriously consider a spare.
 And if the denture is older than seven years, it is a good idea to think about a new one.
-(For more information about why this is recommended see our earlier blog post on the subject.)
+(For more information about why this is recommended check out another one of our blog posts on the subject.)
 No one needs the stress or embarrassment caused by having to be without teeth.

 Plan Ahead For Best Results